dpep/berater_rb/README.md

   # allow only three simultaneous requests at a time, with a concurrency limiter
 end

-Berater(:key, 2, interval: :second) do
+Berater(:key, 2, interval: 60) do
-  # or do work twice per second with a rate limiter
+  # or do work twice per minute with a rate limiter
 end
 ```